A topic from the subject of Distillation in Chemistry.

 Reflux Ratio

-The ratio of liquid condensed in the condenser to the liquid fed into the column, which influences the separation efficiency.
+The ratio of liquid condensed in the condenser to the liquid fed back into the column.
+A higher reflux ratio generally leads to improved separation efficiency, but also increases energy consumption.

 Equipment and Techniques